lawrencewoodman/ornament_tcl/README.md

 Installation
 ------------
-To install the module you can use the [installmodule.tcl](https://github.com/LawrenceWoodman/installmodule_tcl) script or if you want to manually copy the file `configurator-*.tm` to a specific location that Tcl expects to find modules.
+To install the module you can use the [installmodule.tcl](https://github.com/LawrenceWoodman/installmodule_tcl) script or if you want to manually copy the file `ornament-*.tm` to a specific location that Tcl expects to find modules.
 This would typically be something like:

     /usr/share/tcltk/tcl8.6/tcl8/